 The automated official will ask a series of security questions, to which the traveller will need to respond while directly addressing a webcam which analyzes every small facial movement.
 After answering questions, including some about the contents of their luggage, the machine will then decide if the entrant is lying or not.

-Travellers coming from outside the EU will also be required to scan copies of their passport, visa, and proof of funds.
+Travellers coming from outside the EU will also be required to scan copies of their passport, travel permit, and proof of funds.
 They will also be pre-screened and tagged as either low or high-risk before facing the EU border lie detector, with ‘high risk’ visitors then more thoroughly checked.

 Human border officials will still maintain a presence alongside the AI lie detectors, using portable devices to verify the information and compare passport and any previously-held photos with those taken by the EU lie detector technology.